Nested conformal prediction and quantile out-of-bag ensemble methods: Numerical comparisons

 \subsection{Nominal quantile selection has a significant effect on QOOB}

-QOOB and Split-CQR both use nominal quantiles $\widehat{q}_\beta$, $\widehat{q}_{1-\beta}$ from an underlying quantile prediction algorithm learned on the training data.
+QOOB and Split-CQR both use nominal quantiles $\widehat{q}_\beta$, $\widehat{q}_{1-\beta}$ from a learnt quantile prediction model.
 In the case of Split-CQR, as observed by \citet{romano2019conformalized} and \citet{sesia2019comparison}, tuning $\beta$ leads to improved performance.
-A quantile-wide comparison is reported in Figure~\ref{fig:width-nominal-level} for QOOB-100 ($k\alpha$) and Split-CQR-100 ($k\alpha$), with OOB-NCC-100 as a fixed baseline (that does not vary with $k$).
+We perform a comparison of QOOB and Split-CQR at different values of $\beta$.
+Figure~\ref{fig:width-nominal-level} reports mean-widths for QOOB-100 ($k\alpha$) and Split-CQR-100 ($k\alpha$), with OOB-NCC-100 as a fixed baseline (that does not vary with $k$).
 We observe that the nominal quantile level significantly affects the performance of Split-CQR and QOOB.
-Both methods perform well at the nominal quantile of about $2\alpha$, although this identification procedure may violate the exchangeability requirement of Theorem~\ref{thm:OOB-cross-validity}.
+Both methods perform well at the nominal quantile of about $2\alpha$.
 We encourage a more detailed study on the theoretical and empirical aspects of nominal quantile selection in future work.
-We also note that for all values of $k$, QOOB typically has smaller standard deviation of the average-mean-width compared to Split-CQR as denoted by the shaded region, implying more reliability in the predictions.
+We also note that for all values of $k$, QOOB typically has smaller standard deviation of the average-mean-width compared to Split-CQR, implying more reliability in the predictions.